zroes/zroes/README.md

 ### Hi there 👋

-My name's Zack, I'm a full stack developer (in training at Codeworks) and I enjoy applying myself and finding solution to difficult problems.
+My name's Zack, I'm a full stack developer and I enjoy applying myself and finding solution to difficult problems.

-I primarily work with Vue3, Bootstrap, and C# .NET, with previous experience in Python and C++.
+I primarily work with Vue3, React, and C# .NET, with previous experience in Python and C++.
 I look forward to furthering my knowledge with new technologies!

 When I'm not coding, I like to spend my time rock climbing at the gym or backpacking in the great outdoors!
 <!--